damien-dupre/dcu-r-tutorials/slides/slide_02_11.md

 type: slides
 ---

-# The the pipe operator %>%
+# The pipe operator %>%

 ---

-# The the pipe operator `%>%`
+# The pipe operator `%>%`

 <img src="https://magrittr.tidyverse.org/logo.png?raw=true" width="10%">

-Imagine that we want to summarise the population average and standard deviation only of europe only.
-Using what you know about dplyr, you might write code like this:
+Imagine that we want to summarise the population average and standard deviation only of Europe.
+Using what you know about {dplyr}, you might write code like this:

 ```r
 gapminder_europe <- filter(gapminder, continent == "Europe")